-Once the behavior is repeated enough, we create new neural pathways in our brains to form the habit automatic — and it is really difficult to interrupt.
+Once the behaviour is repeated enough, we create new neural pathways in our brains to form the habit automatic — and it is really difficult to interrupt.

 For equivalent reasons, good habits are hard to make.
-We have to reverse engineer the process, mindfully adopting new behaviors and repeating them enough that they become automatic and our brains adapt.
+We have to reverse engineer the process, mindfully adopting new behaviours and repeating them enough that they become automatic and our brains adapt.

 Fortunately, you can learn the skills of habit creation and use them to upgrade your life in a variety of areas.

 Here’s a list of 15 fitness habits below:

 - If you sit much of the day, get up from your desk every half-hour and do 5 minutes of movement.